-I have been on the look out for a leasehold apartment up to £245,000 and found one round the corner in Emsworth I like with amenity areas and railway links in the vicinity, however it only has 51 years unexpired on the lease.
-There is not much else in Emsworth suitable, so just wondered if I would be making a grave error acquiring a lease with such few years left?
+Over the last few months I have been searching for a leasehold apartment up to £305k and identified one close by in Emsworth I like with a park and station nearby, the downside is that it's only got 49 remaining years left on the lease.
+I can't really find anything else in Emsworth in this price bracket, so just wondered if I would be making a grave error buying a lease with such few years left?

-Should you require a home loan that many years may be an issue.
-Discount the offer by the anticipated lease extension will cost if not already taken into account.
-If the existing owner has owned the property for a minimum of 2 years you can ask them to commence the lease extension formalities and then assign it to you.
-You can add 90 years to the current lease term with a zero ground rent applied.
-You should consult your conveyancing lawyer concerning this matter.
+Should you need a mortgage the shortness of the lease will be an issue.
+Discount the price by the expected lease extension will cost if it has not already been discounted.
+If the existing proprietor has owned the premises for at least twenty four months you may ask them to commence the lease extension formalities and pass it to you.
+An additional ninety years can be extended on to the existing lease with a zero ground rent applied.
+You should speak to your conveyancing lawyer concerning this matter.